Rimberse/Nexter/README.md

 # Nexter
-Pratice website for learning CSS Grid.
+Pratice website for learning CSS Grid.<br>
 Everything (animations, styling) is done with SCSS, which in turn is compiled into CSS, no JavaScript.<br>
 Coded along as part of an online course.